Learn how to use Unless to run experiments, test page personalizations and split traffic using the control group.

 Generally, testing your personalizations is a good idea.
 However, running proper experiments requires a lot of traffic and the more personalizations you test, the harder it gets to reach statistical significance.
 Also, the longer you run a test, the higher the risk of results polluted by external factors.
 Lastly, personalizations influence each other, so with every additional personalization it gets harder and harder to pinpoint what caused a dip or uplift in your goals.

-To prevent this, we put an emphasize on continuous monitoring and offer a control group.
-Visitors assigned to the control group will see the original version of your page.
+As a result, we recommend to put an emphasis on continuous monitoring and to use the holdback set.
+Visitors assigned to the holdback (aka control group) will see the original version of your website.
 This way you can always check how your personalizations perform in comparison to the unpersonalized experience.